 Two Administrations, Two Formats, One Choice

-Choose an administration that meets your scheduling and technology capabilities:
+Choose an administration that meets your schedule and technology capabilities.

 March: Paper or digital testing is available.
-Whether testing digitally or on paper, all students taking the standard SAT must test on one day.
+Schools administer the standard paper SAT on a single date but can administer the standard digital SAT during a testing window.
 Test questions and answers aren't disclosed after testing.

-Ohio SAT School Day implementation activities are listed below:
+Ohio SAT School Day implementation activities will be posted in fall 2019.

 |Activity||Mode||March Administration||April Administration|

 |Deadline for surveys that establish schools for testing and identify testing staff||Paper and Digital|

 |Overview webinar available||Paper and Digital||October 21, 2019||October 21, 2019|

 |Accommodations and supports webinar available||Paper and Digital||November 11, 2019||November 11, 2019|

 |List of approved word-to-word glossaries available on www.collegeboard.org/Ohio||Paper and Digital||September 9, 2019||September 9, 2019|